Graphs is a tool for viewing statistics on sales and impressions of your products.

 -

-We group them by the total order amount in the descending order:
+We group them by the total order amount:

 -